shesharpnl/knowledge-hub/README.md

 ## Contributing

 We love contributions and we invite you to contribute!
 If you know of a resource that would be a great addition to this list, feel free to make a contribution through a pull request.
+We prioritize PRs from existing community members and underrepresented genders in tech.

 Please read our [Contributing Guide](CONTRIBUTING.md) for detailed information and instructions on contributing to this repository.